 Woodford, Michael R., Peter A. Newman, Venkatesan Chakrapani, V., Murali Shunmugam, and Lisa Kakinami.
 “Correlates of HIV testing uptake among kothi-identified men who have sex with men in public sex environments in Chennai, India.”
 AIDS & Behavior.
 (2012).

 Woodford, Michael R., Jill Chonody, Alex Kulick, David J. Brennan, and Kristen Renn.
 “The LGBQ microaggressions on campus scale: A scale development and validation study.”
 Journal of Homosexuality.
-(In press).
+(2015).